-The broadband universal service obligation (USO) will give people in the UK the right to request a decent broadband connection.
+The broadband universal service obligation (USO) will give people in the UK the right to request a decent and affordable broadband connection.
 Under the USO, eligible homes and businesses will be able to request a connection, where the cost of building it is no more than £3,400.

 For the USO, Government has defined decent broadband as a service that can provide a download speed of 10 Mbit/s, and an upload speed of 1 Mbit/s upload.
 There are other technical features that ensure a quality service.

 Ofcom is implementing the broadband USO, by designating the universal service providers who must connect customers, and by setting the rules those providers must follow.

 Legislation for the USO was brought in by the Government at the end of March 2018, and customers will be able to request a broadband USO connection directly from the designated universal service providers – BT and KCOM – from March 2020.

 We are working to implement the USO as quickly as possible, but we needed time to put an appropriate process in place and to then to consult with the public on who should deliver USO connections, and the rules they must follow.